St. Regis Aspen IPO deviates from traditional offerings

 Because Regulation A-plus IPOs occur quicker than traditional ones, Clouse cautioned investors to become as familiar as they can with the company stock they are eying.
 In a recent interview, Stephane De Baets, who heads Aspen REIT Inc., said "my good feeling" is the IPO of 1.675 million stocks at $20 per share would take place in December.

-Aspen REIT currently is focused on the IPO and does not have future rounds of selling under consideration, according to Matthew Chudoba, a senior associate at Norwalk, Connecticut-based ICR Inc., an investor relations and financial communications consultant firm working with Aspen REIT on the IPO.
+Aspen REIT currently is focused on the IPO and does not have future rounds of selling under consideration, he said.

 Aspen REIT was formed Dec.
 22, 2016, in Maryland and is managed by a subdivision of Elevated Returns LLC, a New York-based real estate asset management and advisory firm also controlled by De Baets.

-Note: Editor’s note: This story has been updated.